willems04/openshop/readme.md

 2. To view a project:
    - Open the index.html file in your web browser
-   - Or use a live server extension for better development experience
+   - Or use a Live Server extension for a better development experience

 3. To explore the code:
    - Open the project folder in a text editor or IDE